Long lines frustrate Houston voters in black neighborhoods

 On Wednesday, Simpson said the GOP had supported putting a different number of machines for each party at different polling places and blasted election officials.

-”Attempting to blame Republicans for Democrat lines is trying to shift the blame from their own incompetence and failure,” he said.
+He criticized Democrats for trying to blame Republicans for the long lines on election night, saying they were “trying to shift the blame from their own incompetence and failure.”

 "Texas is one of the more dispersed election systems," said Wendy Underhill, who analyzes election policy at the National Conference of State Legislatures.